Here’s Where The 2020 Democratic And Republican Presidential Candidates Stand On Marijuana Legalization

 The remainder of the candidates fall somewhere in the middle of the two extremes, although all are basically in favor of full federal legalization.

-Several, for example, are actually already in a position to affect federal legalization, due to their roles as Senators, and indeed, have already moved forward with federal legalization.
-Senators Cory Booker, Bernie Sanders, Kamala Harris, Elizabeth Warren and Michael Bennett are all co-sponsors of a Senate bill that would not only legalize marijuana federally, it would expunge criminal the criminal records of people convicted of marijuana offenses, and create a reinvestment fund to aid communities hurt by the War on Drugs.
+Several, for example, are actually already in a position to affect federal legalization, due to their roles as senators, and indeed, have already moved forward with federal legalization.
+Senators Cory Booker, Bernie Sanders, Kamala Harris, Elizabeth Warren, and Michael Bennett are all co-sponsors of a Senate bill that would not only legalize marijuana federally, it would expunge the criminal records of people convicted of marijuana offenses, and create a reinvestment fund to aid communities hurt by the War on Drugs.

 The Republicans

-Donald Trump, the incumbent Republican president who, by all accounts, is unlikely to face a serious challenge for his party’s nomination, doesn’t appear to have marijuana legalization on his radar.
-Though he’s, so far, continued the Obama administration policy of non interference, otherwise he hasn’t said or done much one way or the other when it comes to pot legalization.
+Donald Trump, the incumbent Republican president, who, by all accounts, is unlikely to face a serious challenge for his party’s nomination, doesn’t appear to have marijuana legalization on his radar.
+Though he’s, so far, continued the Obama administration policy of non-interference, he otherwise hasn’t said or done much one way or the other when it comes to pot legalization.

-Bill Weld, on the other hand, fully supports full federal legalization, according to The Boston Globe.
+Bill Weld, on the other hand, fully supports full federal legalization, according to Boston.com.
 Similarly, Joe Walsh, according to Marijuana Moment, has repeatedly condemned marijuana prohibition as well.

 Delivered To Your INBOX